YiweiShen/yiweishen.github.io/source/_posts/Access-Files-on-the-Steam-Deck-via-SSH-using-VS-Code.md

   PasswordAuthentication no
   PubkeyAuthentication yes
   ```
-- Save the file and restart the SSH service:
+- Save the file (:wq) and restart the SSH service:
   ```bash
   sudo systemctl restart sshd
   ```